-MC-LAG (Multi-chassis link aggregation group) - Multi-chassis link aggregation.
-MC-LAG (Multi-chassis link aggregation group) is a multi-chassis link aggregation group.
-It reserves the connection to LAN and Internet access switches and increases the fault tolerance of the infrastructure.
-Only LAN connectivity can be reserved for off-the-shelf configuration servers.
+MC-LAG (Multi-chassis link aggregation group) is a multi-chassis link aggregation technology.
+It provides a redundant connection to LAN and Internet access switches and increases infrastructure fault tolerance.
+For preconfigured servers, only the LAN connection can be reserved.
 Redundancy is not available for all configurations.

-For servers with redundant MC-LAG connectivity, Selectel ensures that one of the access switches is always available, including during scheduled maintenance.
+For servers with an MC-LAG redundant connection, Selectel guarantees constant availability of one of the access switches, even during scheduled maintenance.

-The server is connected to two independent switches via a LAG (Link Aggregated Ethernet Channel).
-LACP 802.3ad protocol is used for connection and channel aggregation is configured on the server side.
+The server connects to two independent switches via an aggregated Ethernet channel (LAG, Etherchannel).
+The LACP 802.3ad protocol is used for the connection, and channel aggregation is configured on the server side.
 In this case, two links from the access switches to the server will be active simultaneously.

-10 Gbit/s - for public network, optical crossover is used for connection;
+10 Gbit/s — for public network, optical crossover is used for the connection;

-10 Gbit/s - for local network, optical crossover is used for connection;
+10 Gbit/s — for LAN; optical crossover is used for the connection;

-25 Gbit/s - for local network, optical crossover is used for connection.
+25 Gbit/s — for LAN; optical crossover is used for the connection.

 Cost

-The cost of the MC-LAG redundant connection depends on the selected connection speed.
+The cost of an MC-LAG redundant connection depends on the selected connection speed.

-You can view the cost in the configurator on the site, or when selecting server components in the control panel.
+You can view the cost in the configurator on our website or when selecting server components in the Control Panel.

-Make sure that the dedicated server configuration has a redundant NIC and MC-LAG added.
-If there is no redundant NIC, you can order a new redundant server or modify the components for a randomly configured server.
+Ensure the dedicated server configuration includes a redundant network card and that MC-LAG is added.
+If there is no redundant network card, you can order a new server with redundancy or change the components for a server of custom configuration.

-Wait for the server readiness message from technical support.
-The switch ports will be bonded together.
+Wait for a server readiness message from technical support.
+The switch ports will be aggregated into a bond.

-<eth_name_1>, <eth_name_2> - the names of the network interfaces that are included in the aggregation;
+<eth_name_1>, <eth_name_2> — names of the network interfaces to be included in the aggregation;

-<ip_address> - The IP address to use on the aggregated interface;
+<ip_address> — IP address to be used on the aggregated interface;

 <gateway_4>, <gateway_6> — gateway.